kennethleungty/Common-Python-Codes/README.md

 # Common Python Codes
-A list of common Python commands I use for data wrangling
+A list of Python commands which I regularly use for data wrangling

 Version 1.0 (Updated 6 Feb 2020)